atomflunder/afl/README.md

 # afl

-Work in progress of a very simple scripting language that will bring literally nothing new to the table.
+Very simple scripting language that will bring literally nothing new to the table.
-Even the name is a work in progress.

 ## Examples